CONVEYANCING SOLICITORS IN READING & HENLEY

 Leasehold Enfranchisement & Extensions

-If you own a leasehold property you may not be aware of your rights with regard to acquiring the freehold, extending your lease or insisting on the right to manage the properties.
+If you own a leasehold property you may need advice regarding leasehold enfranchisement for a lease extension, your rights with regard to acquiring the freehold, or insisting on the right to manage the properties.

-Our property teams have the full range of experience in this field to:
+Our property teams have the full range of leasehold enfranchisement experience in this field to:

 Ownership & Rights of Way

 Sometimes legal issues regarding ownership, boundaries and rights of way come up between property owners, their neighbours and developers.

 The most common examples are